SunSummoner/PhylogenicTree/README.md

 # PhylogenicTree
-->Multiple Sequence Alignment and phylip tree of a gene of influenza virus.
-->Data for some of the birds of Corvidae family.
+->Multiple Sequence Alignment and phylip tree of a protein of influenza virus./n ->Data for some of the birds of Corvidae family.
 I've added the gene ND1 mitochondrian DNA of some of the birds from NCBI.